Brown Sugar Sage Hasselback Butternut Squash

 Brown Sugar Sage Hasselback Butternut Squash, a simple roasted butternut squash recipe cut “hasselback” and topped with browned butter, brown sugar, and sage.
 A perfect fall side dish!

-While butternut squash in and of itself is a vegetable that screams fall, I topped it off with a bit of browned butter with brown sugar and crispy fried sage.
+Are you a fan of hasselback recipes?
+Us too!
+We decided to take our hasselback obsession a step further with butternut squash!
+While butternut squash in and of itself is a vegetable that screams fall, we topped it off with a bit of browned butter with brown sugar and crispy fried sage.
 It doesn't get more autumn than that.

 Ready for the so-simple 5-ingredient, under 60-minute hasselback butternut squash recipe?
 Let's do it!

 This recipe comes together with the following delicious ingredients:

 - Butternut squash: the best basic vegetable of fall!

 - Unsalted butter: or make it plant-based by swapping with vegan butter.
 For this recipe, the butter is browned resulting in a drool-worthy nutty flavor.

 - Brown sugar: adds to the oh-so-sweet flavor of this recipe.

 - Sage: one of our favorite autumn seasonings.
 It has a piney, woody flavor that pairs perfectly with butternut squash.